MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/tasks/create-new-users.md

 System admins can [assign licenses to users](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/assign-licenses-to-users?view=o365-worldwide) in the [Microsoft 365 admin center](https://docs.microsoft.com/office365/admin/admin-overview/about-the-admin-center?view=o365-worldwide).

 ## Add an external user in Azure AD and assign a license
-External users need to be represented in your tenant directory (Azure Active Directory (Azure AD)) so that they can be assigned licenses.
+External users must be represented in your tenant directory (Azure Active Directory (Azure AD)) so that they can be assigned licenses.
 Those external users should be added to the tenant in Azure AD as guest users and then assigned the appropriate licenses.
 A requirement for Finance and Operations apps is that the guest user's company must use Azure AD.
 For more information, see [Add Azure Active Directory B2B collaboration users in the Azure portal](https://docs.microsoft.com/azure/active-directory/b2b/add-users-administrator).

 ## Import new users from Azure AD
 1. Go to **System administration** \> **User** \> **Users**.